 Omega-3 fatty acids are an essential nutrient that your body needs, but that you have to get from the things you eat.
 Omega-3s are a type of polyunsaturated fat that is considered healthy and are naturally found in a variety of foods.

 There are three main types of omega-3 fatty acids: alpha-linolenic acid (ALA), docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 ALA is found in plant-based foods like nuts, seeds, fruits and veggies.
 DHA and EPA are often called the marine omega-3s since they are found mainly in marine plants and animals like fish and seaweed.

-“All types of omega-3 fatty acids help your body by supporting cell function and reducing inflammation,” said Emily Isaac, a dietitian with Samaritan Lebanon Community Hospital.
+“All types of omega-3 fatty acids help your body by supporting cell function and reducing inflammation,” said Karina Flores, a dietitian with Samaritan Albany General Hospital.
 “Eating foods that are rich in omega-3s has also been associated with improved heart health and brain function.” (source)

 Good Sources of Omega-3s